How Accurately Can a Gaussian Approximate Stochastic Approximation Iterates?: Problem Setup

-\end{assumption} \begin{remark} To our best understanding, most of the prior works on the asymptotic normality of SA typically require that the operator has continuous first and second order derivatives near the optimal point $x^*$ such as in \cite{Chung1954SA, benveniste2012, Fort2015, borkar2024odemethodasymptoticstatistics}.
-The continuous derivatives condition implies $\delta=1$ via Taylor's remainder theorem.
-Thus, our assumption allows for lower-order approximation of the operator.
+\end{assumption} \begin{remark} To our best knowledge, prior works on the asymptotic normality of SA typically require differentiability up to second order near the optimal point $x^*$ such as in \cite{Chung1954SA, benveniste2012, Fort2015, borkar2024odemethodasymptoticstatistics}.
+By Taylor's remainder theorem, this condition immediately implies $\delta=1$.
+In contrast, our assumption accommodates $\delta<1$ which allows for lower-order approximation of the operator.
+Moreover, in Proposition \ref{prop:global_linear}, we show that local linear approximation combined with the Lipschitz property of the operator implies global linear approximation which will be crucial to our analysis.
 The Hurwitz condition is standard in literature and necessary for asymptotic stability of the algorithm. \end{remark}